gardener/gardener/docs/extensions/shoot-health-status-conditions.md

 ## What can extensions do to contribute to Gardener's health checks?

 Every extension resource in Gardener's `extensions.gardener.cloud/v1alpha1` API group also has a `status.conditions[]` list (like the `Shoot`).
-Extension controllers can write conditions to the resource they are acting on and use a type that also exist in the shoot's conditions.
+Extension controllers can write conditions to the resource they are acting on and use a type that also exists in the shoot's conditions.
-One exception is that `APIServerAvailable` can't be used as the Gardener clearly can identify the status of this condition and it doesn't make sense for extensions to try to contribute/modify it.
+One exception is that `APIServerAvailable` can't be used, as Gardener clearly can identify the status of this condition and it doesn't make sense for extensions to try to contribute/modify it.

-As an example for the `ControlPlane` controller let's take a look at the following resource:
+As an example for the `ControlPlane` controller, let's take a look at the following resource:

 ```yaml
 apiVersion: extensions.gardener.cloud/v1alpha1